Writing styles as authors can differ from person to person.

 How to Find Your Writing Style

-I myself, like to write in two different styles to express who I am as a person and access my creativity.
+I myself, like to write in two different writing styles to express who I am as a person and access my creativity.
 For these two styles, I actually own two separate blogs; one on travel parenting and one on my faith.

 My travel/parenting blog allows me to express myself with humor.
 This allows parents to identify with me by seeing the lighter side of parenting.
 My faith blog is a more serious destination where readers can come to learn more about the bible.